Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Evap Rate

-A non-negative IEEE-754 floating point number representing the percentage of wort lost to evaporation per hour of the boil
+A non-negative IEEE-754 floating point number representing the percentage of wort lost to evaporation per hour of the boil.

 - Key Name: `:evap-rate`
 - Type: Double